 Obtaining the integrated EA & WML and WUL will signal readiness of the commencement of the project construction phase.
-If a positive EA is obtained, the construction of the ash disposal facility and rerouting of Transmission lines will be undertaken over a period of 12 - 24 months.
+If a positive EA and water licence is obtained, the construction of the ash disposal facility will be undertaken over a period of 12 - 24 months.
 The activities undertaken during the construction phase are discussed below.